Evan Baillie: Life

 Baillie retired to Scotland and left the business operations to his sons.
 He resigned as alderman of Bristol in 1821 pleading old age, but survived to the age of 94.
 He was reputed to be one of the wealthiest commoners in Britain and his sons were among the largest recipients of compensation following emancipation.

+Family

 His wife Mary Gurley was the daughter of Peter Gurley of St. Vincent.
 Their sons Peter Baillie, Hugh Duncan Baillie and James Evan Baillie all became members of parliament.
 Baillie's brother James Baillie was also an MP and West Indies merchant.